 2. Cleopatra Maintained Close Relations With Other Empires

 The African leaders of today will hardly see the need of forming unions and closer relationships with other surrounding nations in order to stabilize their economy and protect their boundaries from external attack.
-What Africa should learn is that Cleopatra the ancient ruler maintained positive relationship with powerful kingdoms such as the Roman Empire.
-She had a relationship with Julius Cesar and this helped to empower her people and her empire.
+What Africa should learn is that Cleopatra the ancient ruler maintained a positive relationship with powerful kingdoms such as the Roman Empire.
+She had a relationship with Julius Cesar and this helped to empower her people and her empire as well restrain external attacks to them.

 3. She Was the Last Queen of Egypt